drjuls/AMBiT/INSTALL.md

     cluster-specific, although OpenMP is supported by default on both GCC and the Intel C++ compiler.

+Most of these dependencies can be installed from your operating system's pacakge manager (e.g. apt-get in Ubuntu, dnf in Fedora or Homebrew in macOS).
+Some package managers have separate "development" packages, which you must also install to be able to compile AMBiT against them.
+These development packages tend to have names ending with some variation on "dev", such as `libsparsehash-dev` on Ubuntu or `sparsehash-devel` on Fedora.

 The AMBiT build process is based around a build tool called SCons, whose build-control scripts (similar to Makefiles) are full Python scripts.
 To simplify the process, we specify build options such as compiler and